symfony/symfony-docs/cookbook/security/guard-authentication.rst

         // ...
     }

-In this case, since "MickyMouse" is a ridiculous API key, you could include an easter egg to return a custom message if someone tries this:
+In this case, since "ILuvAPIs" is a ridiculous API key, you could include an easter egg to return a custom message if someone tries this:

 .. code-block:: bash

-    curl -H "X-AUTH-TOKEN: MickyMouse" http://localhost:8000/
+    curl -H "X-AUTH-TOKEN: ILuvAPIs" http://localhost:8000/
-    # {"message":"MickyMouse is not a real API key: he's a cartoon character"}
+    # {"message":"ILuvAPIs is not a real API key: it's just a silly phrase"}

 Frequently Asked Questions
 --------------------------